alphaeron/congen/scripts/README.md

 brew install graphviz
 ```

 **Note:** The script will automatically download the latest SchemaSpy JAR file on first run (with user confirmation).
-Currently detects version 6.2.4.

 **Usage:**
 ```bash